GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 1. To stop participating in the deprecation trial simply remove the header you added in step 2.

-These deprecation trials do not support the [third-party origin trials](/docs/web-platform/third-party-origin-trials/) feature.
-The enrollee must be the top-level site for `DisableThirdPartyStoragePartitioning`, and for `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` the enrollee must have been the top-level site at some point in the lifetime of a given tab.
-The guide to
-[troubleshooting Chrome's origin trials](/docs/web-platform/origin-trial-troubleshooting/) provides a full checklist for ensuring your token is correctly configured.
+The `DisableThirdPartyStoragePartitioning` deprecation trial does support the [third-party origin trials](/docs/web-platform/third-party-origin-trials/) feature, but the third-party script injecting the token must be evaluated in the top-level frame before the third-party iframe that won't have partitioning applied is loaded.
+The `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` deprecation trial does not support third-party origin trials as the engollee must have been the top-level site at some point in the lifetime of  given tab.
+The guide to [troubleshooting Chrome's origin trials](/docs/web-platform/origin-trial-troubleshooting/) provides a full checklist for ensuring your token is correctly configured.